Computer Science Department

 Training courses

-The computer science licence allows students to acquire the scientific and technical skills required for the development of digital applications.
-This degree offers courses in the fundamentals of computer science (algorithms, data structures, operating systems) as well as in software engineering (programming, databases, project management, etc.).
+Visit computing license provides the scientific and technical skills needed to develop digital applications.
+This bachelor's degree covers the fundamentals of computer science (algorithms, data structures, operating systems) as well as software engineering (programming, databases, project management, etc.).

-The master's degree in computer science allows, in two years, students with a computer science degree to acquire knowledge and develop high-level skills in general computer science for engineering professions.
+Visit master in computer science enables students with a bachelor's degree in computer science to acquire knowledge and develop high-level skills in general computing for engineering professions.

-This academics covers a relatively broad spectrum with courses in software engineering (software system design, software architectures and quality), interaction models (parallelism, distributed applications and systems, service-oriented architectures) as well as in the foundations of computer science (algorithms, formal methods, generic programming) and in Artificial Intelligence (machine learning, data mining, semantic web)
+This academics covers a relatively broad spectrum, with particular emphasis on software engineering (software systems design, software architectures and quality), interaction models (parallelism, distributed applications and systems, service-oriented architectures), as well as the foundations of computer science (algorithms, formal methods, generic programming) and Artificial Intelligence (machine learning, data mining, semantic web).

 CMI Computer Science

-The Master's Degree in Engineering (CMI) is a coherent, five-year, reinforced Bachelor's/Master's degree program academics , leading to engineering positions and built on the international Master of Engineering model.
-Its implementation is subject to accreditation by the national network Figure.
+The CMI (Cursus Master en Ingénierie - Master's Degree in Engineering) is a reinforced academics Bachelor's-Master's degree, coherent over 5 years, leading to engineering positions and built on the international Master of Engineering model.
+Its implementation is subject to approval by the national network.
+Figure.

-The objective of the CMI Computer Science is to train engineering experts, specialized in computer science, with the personal and professional skills necessary for the exercise of the engineering profession: autonomy, adaptability, evolutivity, integration capacity and teamwork.
+The aim of the CMI Computer Science is to train engineering experts, specialized in IT, with the personal and professional skills required for the engineering profession: autonomy, adaptability, scalability, integration skills and teamwork.

-Learn more about Computer Science at the UFR SceM
+Learn more about Computer Science at UFR SceM

 Project-based learning is encouraged.
-Indeed, the realization of a software for a company or an association allows students to grasp the different aspects of the software life cycle, from the acquisition of the needs to the delivery.
-On this occasion, agile methods are approached, as well as human management, taking into account the customer, and tools facilitating collaborative development.
+Indeed, producing software for a company or association enables students to grasp the different aspects of the software life cycle, from the acquisition of requirements to delivery.
+Agile methods are covered, as well as human management, customer focus and tools to facilitate collaborative development.

 The internship is compulsory at the end of the first year of the Master's program.
 It lasts a minimum of 2 months and a maximum of 4 months.
-The student is compensated.
+The student receives compensation.

-The second year of the Master's program is mainly followed in alternating years under an apprenticeship contract.
+The second year of the Master's program is mainly a sandwich course under an apprenticeship contract.
 The student is employed by a company.
-He/she receives a salary throughout the year and completes the course in the following rhythm: 2 weeks at school / 2 weeks in the company.
+They receive a salary throughout the year, and complete their course in the following rhythm: 2 weeks at school / 2 weeks at the company.

 Year abroad

-Students can complete the 3rd year of their Bachelor's degree or the 1st year of their Master's degree in a foreign partner institution: Ireland, Italy, Spain, Romania, etc.
+Students can spend the 3rd year of their bachelor's degree or the 1st year of their master's degree in a foreign partner institution: Ireland, Italy, Spain, Romania, etc.

 Designer / Developer

-According to the analysis of the users' needs and the functional study, the developer will participate in the realization of the detailed specification phase, and implement the solution with the selected technologies, while respecting deadlines and defined quality standards.
+Based on the analysis of user needs and the functional study, the developer will take part in the detailed specification phase, and implement the solution using the chosen technologies, while respecting deadlines and defined quality standards.

-The mission of the functional analyst is to design an application functionally.
-To do this, he/she must analyze the users' needs and formalize them before proposing the most appropriate solutions.
+The functional analyst's mission is to design an application functionally.
+To do this, they must analyze user needs and formalize them before proposing the most appropriate solutions.

 IT Project Manager

-Reporting to the Director of Studies or the IT Director, the Project Manager designs, develops, and delivers applications on behalf of a client.
+Reporting to the design director or IT director, the project manager designs, develops, fine-tunes and delivers applications on behalf of a customer.

-The architect designs the different elements of an information system and the way they will fit together.
-He also manages the evolution of the system, according to the technological evolutions and the needs of the company
+The architect designs the various elements of an information system and the way they fit together.
+They also manage the system's evolution, in line with technological developments and business needs.

 Testing and validation

-The test and validation analyst carries out test scenarios and records the results using his/her development and integration skills and testing platforms and tools.
-He/she ensures that an application corresponds to the specifications, that it does not deteriorate the information system, that it is usable on all types of hardware and in all cases of use.
+The test and validation analyst carries out test scenarios and records the results, using his or her skills in development, integration and testing platforms and tools.
+He/she ensures that an application corresponds to the specifications, that it does not damage the information system, and that it can be used on all types of hardware and in all situations.

 Contacts :